bradseefeld/countries_list/README.md

 ## Configuration

+Countries works out of the box.
+The below is optional.

     Countries.configure do |config|
       config.locale = :en # Use english country names (default)
       config.priority = [:us, :ca, :au] # Copy these countries to the top of the list end

+    # Provide a custom list of countries
+    Countries.configure do |config|
+      config.locale = :fr
+      config.file_path = File.join(Rails.root.to_s, "config", "locales", "countries_fr.yml")
+    end

 ## Usage